 For those newer to the sector or not yet on top of how UHR can help them, we will be releasing a set of mini-films this year, the first of which is online now.
 We promise this series won’t extend endlessly and become a kind of X-Men style franchise, not least because we tried the costumes on and they didn’t fit.
 But when given the chance to explain our work, the UHR team weren’t at all shy.
 Hope you enjoy.

-#UHR26 is our flagship virtual conference, created to deliver exceptional value and high-quality professional development for HR colleagues across our member universities.
-Designed to fit around busy working lives, the fully virtual format makes it easy for whole teams to take part.
-With the 2026 programme now released, delegates can look forward to an engaging mix of headline speakers, specialist workshops and interactive breakout sessions, alongside rich opportunities for networking and peer-to-peer learning.
-Bringing together leading voices from within and beyond the sector, #UHR26 promises three inspiring days of fresh insight, shared experience and forward-thinking discussion focused on the challenges and opportunities shaping HR in higher education.
+#UHR26, our flagship virtual conference, once again delivered exceptional value and high-quality professional development for HR colleagues across our member universities.
+Designed to fit around busy working lives, the fully virtual format enabled teams from across the sector to come together for three engaging days of learning, collaboration and connection.
+Delegates benefited from an inspiring mix of headline speakers, specialist workshops and interactive breakout sessions, alongside valuable opportunities for networking and peer-to-peer learning.
+Bringing together leading voices from within and beyond the sector, #UHR26 sparked important conversations around the challenges and opportunities shaping HR in Higher Education today.
+Following such a successful and impactful event, we are already looking ahead to #UHR27 and another opportunity to bring our community together next year.

 Our mentoring scheme is open to all UHR members and aims to pair mentors with mentees to develop specific areas of expertise related to human resource.
 We’re excited to partner with SUMAC, who are hosting our membership platform, meaning that sign-up and matching of mentors and mentees will be hassle-free.